kvenanzi/synthetichealth/docs/implementation.md

    - Once the vocabularies are in DuckDB, outline the clinical rules that ensure realistic condition/med/lab combinations (e.g., contraindications, age-appropriate labs).

 ## Reminders
-- The working checklist lives in `docs/simulator_pivot_next_steps.md`—update it whenever milestones land.
+- Keep this document updated whenever milestones land; it is the authoritative checklist for the pivot.
 - Raw vendor archives belong in `data/terminology/<system>/raw/`; normalized CSVs stay in the root of each system directory and should be ignored once exported to DuckDB.
 - Run test suites with `pytest` before wrapping up to keep the signal clean.